Mykola Kmit: Political career

-In February, 2008 Mykola Kmit became an acting Head of Lviv Oblast State Administration.
+In February 2008 Mykola Kmit became an acting Head of Lviv Oblast State Administration.

 By a Decree of President Viktor Yushchenko of September 1, 2008, Mykola Kmit was appointed the Head of Lviv Oblast State Administration.
 Today Mr. Kmit focuses his efforts on developing the investment potential of Lviv Region and implementation of vital projects, including those related to Euro 2012, for the region's growth and well-being.
 Kmit was dismissed in April 2010 by President Viktor Yanukovych.

-Candidate for People's Deputies of Ukraine from the Samopomich Party in constituency No. 126 in the early elections of October 26, 2014.
+Kmit was the Self Reliance candidate for People's Deputy of Ukraine in Ukraine's 126th electoral district in the 2014 Ukrainian parliamentary election, though he was ultimately not elected.

-Kmit took part in the July 2019 Ukrainian parliamentary election with the party Self Reliance on its national election list.
+Kmit was the eighth-place candidate for Self Reliance party list in the 2019 Ukrainian parliamentary election.
+At the time of the elections, he was an independent.
 But in the election the party won 1 seat (in one of the electoral constituencies) while only scoring 0.62% of the national (election list) vote.